mbitsnbites/leanfloat/LeanFloat-Specification.md

 A subnormal number is one where the biased exponent is zero (all exponent field bits are zero), and the significand field is non-zero (i.e. at least one bit is set).

+The support for subnormal numbers is optional.

+### 3.1 Treat subnormal numbers as zero

+*This section only applies when subnormal numbers are not supported by the implementation.*

 Whenever a subnormal number is used as an input to a floating-point operation, it shall be treated as the value zero.
 The sign bit is preserved, so that a